 Spaniards thought that the game had been dubbed in South America, whereas the South Americans thought it had been dubbed in Spain.
 The game did, in fact, contain many Mexican expressions such as “no le veo las rueditas para principiantes”, “vienen naves por montones” or “chavo, ¡qué bueno que llegaste!”, expressions that most Spanish people have never ever heard in their lives.

-The next instalment in the Halo series would later have two different translations: one meant for the Spanish market and one for the Latin American market.
+The next installment in the Halo series would later have two different translations: one meant for the Spanish market and one for the Latin American market.